Monte-10/ryanair-labs/README.md

 # Interconnecting Flights API

-This API, developed in Spring Boot, retrieves direct and interconnecting flights with a maximum of one layover.
+This API, developed in Spring Boot, retrieves direct and interconnecting flights with a maximum of one stopover.
 It utilizes Ryanair's API to fetch available routes within a given date range.

 ## Table of Contents
 - [Requirements](#requirements)